 In contrast, when using CO2 for extraction there is a heavy amount of post processing, because CO2 extraction will grab more moisture, lipids and waxes from the source biomass, and these undesirables will need to be filtered out of your oil.
 As a result, a CO2 extracted product is also going to have less natural flavor and a different consistency compared to a butane extracted concentrate.
 Flavor can often be reintroduced into a CO2 extracted product by adding separately extracted terpenes back into the mix, but it is unlikely to rival the best BHO concentrate on the shelf.

-We are a full-service solutions provider for extraction labs ranging from small to industrial scale.
+Precision is a leader in BHO and ethanol solvent extraction solutions, providing equipment and end to end solutions for extraction labs ranging from small to industrial scale.
 Our team of experts can provide:

 - Safe and compliant lab design for BHO extraction